-Safe Parking Program -- The Safe Parking Program provides a safe and welcoming environment for unsheltered families and individuals living in their cars, many of whom have recently found themselves homeless for the first time.
+Safe Parking Program - The Safe Parking Program provides a safe and welcoming environment for unsheltered families and individuals living in their cars, many of whom have recently found themselves homeless for the first time.
 JFS understands that a vehicle is often a family's last asset, allowing them to access resources, look for employment, or get to and from work and school.
 Focused on stopping the downward spiral of homelessness, the Safe Parking Program provides more than a dependable place to park at night.
 The program includes supportive services to help individuals and families stabilize and transition back into permanent housing.
-The Safe Parking Program operates seven nights per week at two secured lots on Balboa Avenue and Aero Drive.
+The Safe Parking Program operates seven nights per week at t at four secured lots on Balboa Avenue, Aero Drive, Mission Valley and Encinitas.